arsaboo/beets-plexsync/README.md

   For example, to import the top-20 songs by Taylor Swift, use the command `beet plexsearchimport -s "Taylor Swift" -l 20 -m "Taylor"`.

   You can also use this function to import the weekly jams and weekly exploration playlists from ListenBrainz into Plex.
 You will need to install and configure the [Listenbrainz plugin][listenbrainz_plugin_].
-To import the Listenbrainz playlists, use the command `beet plexplaylistimport --listenbrainz`.
+To import the ListenBrainz playlists, use the command `beet plexplaylistimport --listenbrainz`.

 * `beet plexplaylistclear`: allows you to clear a Plex playlist.
 Use the `-m` flag to specify the playlist name to be cleared in Plex.